cj555/Listening-to-Chaotic-Whishpers--Code/README.md

 This repo is in progress.
 It is dedicated to an implementation of Listening to Chaotic Whispers. https://arxiv.org/abs/1712.02136v1
 We are writing a serie of blogpost to explain each step of our workflow.
-You may find the first the first post on Medium : https://medium.com/@gkeng/make-your-computer-invest-like-a-human-ef0654ccdcff
+You may find the first post on Medium : https://medium.com/@gkeng/make-your-computer-invest-like-a-human-ef0654ccdcff

 Description of each file :
 - SP500_nasdaq100.csv : Csv file containing all companies in S&P 500 and Nasdaq